poezio/poezio/doc/source/usage.rst

 :ref:`Specific commands <rostertab-commands>`

 :ref:`Specific shortcuts <rostertab-keys>`

+.. note:: The contact list also called a roster in XMPP terms.

 This is a unique tab, always numbered **0**.
 It contains the list of your contacts.
 You can add (:term:`/add`, :term:`/accept`), remove